Collection Development Policy

 • To preserve and encourage the free expression of ideas essential to an informed citizenry

-Scope of the Collection
+Purpose & Scope of the Collection

-The Library provides materials and services that reflect the diverse informational, educational, and recreational needs of its users.
+The Library provides materials and services that reflect the diverse informational, educational, and recreational needs of its patrons.
 In so doing, the Library provides access to content through print, multimedia, and digital resources.
 The Library recognizes that content and medium should be suitably matched, and that patrons have different learning styles and preferences for how they receive information.
 Therefore, Darien Library provides materials in a variety of formats, including but not limited to:

-Youth Selection Guidelines
+Youth Libraries Selection Criteria

 • Literacy merit, artistic quality, originality, and creativity

-• Accuracy, timeliness, accessibility, durability, and ease of use
+• Accessibility, durability, and ease of use

 • Price, format, and availability